Vajkis/CSharpLearning/README.md

 like colors and cursor position.
 */

-// Prints text to the console without a newline at the end.
+// Prints text to the terminal without a new line at the end.
 Console.Write("Some text");

-// Prints text to the console and moves to the next line.
+// Prints text to the terminal and moves to the next line.
 Console.WriteLine("Some text");

 // Waits for user input until they press Enter